 I don't think we'll be able to incorporate everything on my wish-list, but we'll be giving it a red-hot go.
 I really want to get this space right so I can have the most efficient laundry process possible... and spend less time doing it!
 Below is a list of the items we'll need to purchase.
-I'll be trying my best to stick to this list and not straying.
 We'll also see if we can re-purpose any other items from other areas of the home along the way.

 First up, we'll need to replace the flooring due to having to rip up the wooden boards in here from rotting and water damage.
 We're thinking of going with a dark grey tile (it didn't show this option in the Ikea program).
-We've moved the door from its current location (it used to be on the right wall) to the hallway.
-It will be a cavity door which means we won't have to worry about losing floor space with a door swinging open.
+We've moved the door from its current location (it used to be on the right wall).
 On the 'door wall', we'll probably store our ironing board, affixed to the wall with hooks.
 Don't think the pull-out ironing board is quite in the budget, or even feasible, but we'll see...

 Directly in front of the door, we'll have storage cabinets and a double-sink.
 Above the sink is a lovely window which lets in a lot of light.
 We'll have to frost the glass so people aren't looking directly into the laundry from the new deck.
 The window does restrict how much storage we have on this wall, so we'll be utilizing the drawers and cupboard below the sink for laundry-related products.
 I'm thinking of also taking advantage of vertical wall space with some wall-mounted racks to the right of the window for extra storage.